-1. Describe the plan for the program performance evaluation that will meet ACGME accreditation requirements and promote continuous quality improvement.
+Describe the plan for the program performance evaluation that will meet ACGME accreditation requirements and promote continuous quality improvement.
 Propose clearly defined, viable metrics, including descriptions of the inputs (e.g., key personnel, collaborative partners, and other resources), key processes, and meaningful expected outcomes of the funded activities.

-- 2. Describe the systems and processes that will support your organization's performance management requirements through effective tracking of performance outcomes, including a description of how the organization will collect and manage data in a way that allows for accurate and timely reporting of performance outcomes. - 3.
+- Describe the systems and processes that will support your organization's performance management requirements through effective tracking of performance outcomes, including a description of how the organization will collect and manage data in a way that allows for accurate and timely reporting of performance outcomes. - 3.
 Describe any potential obstacles for implementing the program performance evaluation and your plan to address those obstacles.

-Prior to the end of the period of performance, award recipients will at a minimum report on the following outputs.
-Please provide anticipated values for these outputs in your application:
+Award recipients will submit annual performance reports throughout the period of performance.
+Please provide anticipated values for the following initial outputs in your application:

-- 1. Number and type (i.e., model and specialty) of newly established rural residency programs - 2.
+- 1. Number and type (i.e., model and specialty) of newly established rural residency program(s) - 2.
 Number of residents each rural residency program can support at the onset - 3.
 Number of residents each rural residency program will support once fully established (longer-term goal) - 4.
 Number and type of existing clinical training sites for residents - 5.
 Number and type of newly established clinical training sites for residents - 6.
 Number of faculty and staff trained to teach, support, and administer the curriculum at each rural residency program site - 7.
 Number and type of existing partnerships (e.g., non-clinical training site) that support the rural residency program - 8.
-Number and type of newly established partnerships (e.g., non-clinical training site) that support the rural residency program
+Number and type of newly established partnerships (e.g., non-clinical training site) that support the rural residency program - PROGRAM SUSTAINABILITY -- Corresponds to Section V's Review Criterion 3(b) "Impact: Program Sustainability"